drupalglacier/glacier_deploy/README.md

 let the `setup.sh` script create the file and make changes to it after the installation is complete.

+### Makefiles
+There are two Makefiles which are used to build the Drupal base system.
+Usually it is fine to use the default files.
+The `setup.sh` script will create a copy of the example Makefiles (`glacier.make.example` and `glacier.features.make.example`) in your `sites directory and install the Drupal base system accordingly.
+You will use the default Makefile `glacier.make` to install new modules, themes, libraries and patches during your project workflow.
+The `build.sh` script will use this Makefile to implement your changes accross your environments.
+The features Makefile `glacier.features.make` will only be used during the setup process.
+This is because it is expected, that you make changes to your features and those changes are tracked via Git.
+Defining your features in the default Makefile would result in overwriting them when running `build.sh`.
+If you do not make changes to certain features and you want to update them from a global repository, you should add those to the default Makefile and add them to `.gitignore`.
+If you want to make changes to the Makefiles before the initial setup, create a copy of the example Makefiles in `glacier_deploy/files` (remove the `.example` ending) and move them to a new directory `sites` in the docroot of your project.

 ## Usage
 Open the terminal (your shell prompt) and type the command e.g. `./snapshot.sh`.
 [Read more about shell scripts on Wikipedia.](https://en.wikipedia.org/wiki/Shell_script)